shiyis/nlpwshiyi/modules/1b-phil-of-mind.md

 reality".
 It is also described as a theory that "the mind is a fundamental feature of the world which exists throughout the universe."

-#### Consciousness As Weak/Strong/Normal Emergence
+#### Consciousness As A Weak/Strong/Normal Emergence

 Each one of them is a hypothesis over the emergence and origin of consciousness, and below is a more detailed breakdown.

 @@colbox-blue

-**Strong Emergence**: This is the position that is too good to be true and therefore argued against.
+**A Strong Emergence**: This is the position that is too good to be true and therefore argued against.
 As it's not very much plausible that it's the downward causal direction, where the emergence of consciousness caused the microscopic and molecular changes happening at a lower-level.